As a general rule, gambling in Thailand is illegal!!

 Up in the north there are casinos just across the Mekong River in Laos.

-If you buy $750 of chips you will get a free nights stay at the casino, $1250 will get the room free for the weekend.
+If you buy US $750 of chips you will get a free nights stay at the casino, US $1250 will get the room free for the weekend.
 There are services like massage palours, beauty salons, exercise rooms and saunas.
 There are duty free shops in every casino displaying imported wines, spirits, cigarettes and chocolates.
 However there is the reverse side, with the in house pawn shops offering jewelry, watches and mobile phones sold by unlucky punters to pay their way home.

 Remember the house always wins!